-This report details the results of a cultural resources inventory survey of approximately 87- acres of land located immediately adjacent to the southeast side of Texas Hill Road, approximately 0.25-miles west of Lake Francis, and approximately 0.5-miles southwest of Marysville Road, within the community of Dobbins, in Yuba County, California.
+This report details the results of a cultural resources inventory survey involving a single parcel comprised of approximately 11.28-acres of land located immediately adjacent to the northwest side of McGanney Way and the south side of State Route 20, a short distance south of the community of Smartsville, within the central-eastern portion of Yuba County, California.

-The proponent proposes to create a residential subdivision, which could eventually be followed by grading and land recontouring, construction of new single-family homes, creation of access roads, placement of buried utilities, and general landscaping.
+The proponent proposes to create two separate residential parcels from the existing single parcel.
+Following creation of the separate parcels is the possibility of additional residential development, including grading and land recontouring, as well as construction of new residential structures and buildings, construction of access, placement of buried utilities, and general landscaping.

-Existing records at the NCIC document that none of the present project area had been subjected to previous archaeological investigation, and that no cultural resources had been documented within, or adjacent to, the project area.
+Existing records at the North Central Information Center document that all of the present APE had been subjected to previous archaeological investigation, and that no cultural resources have been documented within the APE.
 As well, the present effort included an intensive-level pedestrian survey.
-The pedestrian survey failed to identify any prehistoric resources within the APE.
-One historic-era resource, designated "Lucero 1," was identified, recorded and recommended not eligible for inclusion on the CRHR under any of the relevant criteria.
+No indigenous or historic-era cultural resources were identified during the pedestrian survey.

-Consultation was undertaken with the Native American Heritage Commission (NAHC) researced land listings for the property.
-An information request letter was delivered to the NAHC on September 30, 2022.
+Consultation was undertaken with the Native American Heritage Commission (NAHC) responsed land listings for the property.
+An information request letter was delivered to the NAHC on May 9, 2023.
 The NAHC response is pending.